yearbook-milk/usgnerfwars-docs/quick_start/usgquickstart.md

 	* Note that shutting the flywheel motors off also disables the pusher motor.
 * To stop tracking, use Stop Tracking.
 * To disconnect, use Graceful D/C.
+7. Grab a chest-size object that's one of the colors you set in `detectorfilterdata.txt` and try the tracking.